lifewithalacrity/www.LifeWithAlacrity.com/_posts/2014-06-05-Freedom to Fail.md

 # tags:   Home
 ---

-Post by Christopher Allen. original layout

-**Life With Alacrity**

-A blog on social software, collaboration, trust, security, privacy, and internet tools by Christopher Allen.

 I often speak about "Freedom to Fail" as an essential element of success for all sizes of systems and processes such as a hackathons, ecosystems, corporate cultures, and art.
 Freedom to fail isn't just about innovation and creativity, it is also about resilience — small failures teach you about what to be careful about in the future to avoid big failures.

 If you look at the success of Twitter, at its root was a failure.
 Many other big "successes" started with a failure.
 When my first business went bankrupt, a long-time entrepreneurial friend told "NOW, you are truly an entrepreneur.".
 He was right — I can still fear failure, but I also know I minimize its danger, and I can survive & learn to thrive from it.